eldewritohelp/eldewritohelp.github.io/index.md

 <button class="accordion">Nothing happens</button>
 <div class="panel">
   <p> If nothing happens when you open eldorado.exe and you can verify that your antivirus has not removed any files, then this is likely an install issue.
-Reinstall the game (and ensure download is from link above). </p>
+Reinstall the game. </p>
 </div>